Rohpat419/SpotifyTools-CLI/README.md

     python -m spotify_tools.auth.server
     ```

-This will create a `spotify_tokens.json` file in the root directory that will be used to authenticate requests.
+Then ctrl+click the link in terminal or paste https://127.0.0.1:8080 into your browser.
+Login with Spotify on that page.

 ![Image showing running auth server command](img/terminalServer.png)
 ![Image showing OAuth page](img/oAuthLogin.png)
+This will create a `spotify_tokens.json` file in the root directory that will be used to authenticate requests.

 &nbsp;

 5. Run the application: